 Visit Mui Ne in 3 days

-According to your desires, you can devote this third day to pamper yourself in one of the many spas in Mui Ne.
-Massages, body care, hydrotherapy, sauna, steam room...
-The offer is vast and has something to get you in shape for the rest of your trip to Vietnam.
+According to your desires, you can devote this third day to pampering yourself in one of the many spas in Mui Ne.
+Massages, body care, hydrotherapy, sauna, steam rooms...
+The experiences on offer are vast and have something to get you in shape for the rest of your trip to Vietnam.

-For sports lover, Mui Ne has a splendid 18-hole golf course popular with golfers around the world including the 9th hole cited in "The thousand greens must have played in your life."
+For sports lovers, Mui Ne has a splendid 18-hole golf course popular with golfers around the world including the 9th hole cited in "The thousand greens you must play in your life."
 For families, you can have fun with your kids at the mini-golf.

-The curious and history lovers will discover the Poshanu Cham towers.
+The curious and lovers of history can discover the Poshanu Cham towers.
 Erected at the beginning of the 8th century until the end of the 9th century to venerate the god Shiva, these three monumental stone constructions respect the architectural rules specific to the Cham culture.
 The coast of Central Vietnam was the territory of the kingdom of Champa until the 15th century.
-On this coast still have many vestiges of this fascinating civilization.
+On this coast there are still many vestiges of this fascinating civilisation.

-Whatever you choose to do during this day, everyone will be greedy for a seafood dinner.
+Whatever you choose to do during this day, everyone will be ready for a seafood dinner.
 Mui Ne is a real paradise for lovers of iodine flavours!